alishafazal/life-hacks-project-1/README.md

 - I asked friends to view my site on their devices and I recived positive feeback with only minor ammendments
 - All links work as expected and social media links open in a new tab as expected

+## Libraries and Programs Used
+ - Favicon - To generate favicon image used in the browser tab
+ - Font Awesome - All icons in the homepage, thank you page and social media icons in the footer
+ - Google Fonts - To add Roboto and Roboto Flex fonts to the site
+ - GitHub - Store project repository
+ - GitPod - Cloud development environment allowing me to create all my html and css files
+ - Coolors.co - Colour pallete generator
+ - TinyPNG - Image compressor
+ - Converter.co - Converted my images into .png and .webp formats
+ - Am I Responsive? - Gave insight into the sites responsiveness
+ - The W3C Markup Validator - A validator to check if my html files had any errors
+ - The W3C CSS Validator - A validator to check if my css file had any errors

+ ## Deployment
+The site was deployed to GitHub pages using the following steps:

+- In the GitHub repository, click on the "Settings" tab
+- On the left hand side of the screen in the "Code and automation" section, click on the "Pages" tab
+- In the "Build and deployment" section, select "Deploy from a branch" from the "Source" dropdown menu
+- Under the "Branch" heading, select the "main" branch and "root" then press save.
+- The page will automatically refresh and a link to the deployed website will appear

+The link to my live site: https://alishafazal.github.io/life-hacks-project-1/

+## Credits
+### Content
+- I took inspiration from the "Love Running" walkthrough project.
+Credit has been referenced in comments above the code in my html and css files to show which pieces I took specific inspiration from.
+I took inspiration specifically for:
+  - The design of the header
+  - Navigation bar
+  - Underline on the navigation links when the cursor hovers over
+  - Underline on the navigation link corresponding to the page the user is on
+  - The width of the hero image
+  - Wildcard selector
+  - The design of the social media links in the footer
+#
+- This youtube video helped me greatly in furthering my knowledge on flexbox and how to apply the different flexbox properties to get the desired effect I wanted.
+The link to this video can be found [here](https://www.youtube.com/watch?v=phWxA89Dy94).

+- This MDM Web Docs article helped me make sense of the error that was flagged when I ran my code for the contact.html page through the W3C Markup Validator.
+I took inspiration specifically from the beggining of the article in the very first html demo on the fourth line of code.
+The link to this article can be found [here](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/select).

+- I wasn't sure how to hide the placeholder option label in my select element, so after a google search, I came across this MDM Web Docs article that went into detail about the hidden attribute.
+I took inspiration from this article and used the hidden attribute in the placeholder option label to hide this as an option.
+The link to this article can be found [here](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/hidden#value).

+### Media